The Kings: Comebacks

 Throughout the remainder of the 1990s, The Kings toured around Toronto, but Sonny Keyes' role diminished and only Mister Zero and David Diamond consistently remained from the original lineup, continuing to call on Keyes as needed.

-Drummer Atilla Turi and keyboard players Peter Nunn and Rich Roxborough joined Mister Zero and David Diamond on the abovementioned Because of You album (Josh Broadbent - Diamond's son - was also recruited into The Kings to contribute his vocals).
+Drummer Atilla Turi and keyboard players Peter Nunn and Rich Roxborough joined Mister Zero and David Diamond on the abovementioned Because of You album (Josh Broadbent–Diamond's son–was also recruited into The Kings to contribute his vocals).
 Because of You would be The Kings' strongest effort to date, with Harry Hess recording alongside producers Zero and Diamond.
 A video was made for the title track, "It's Up to You" and "The Fools Are in Love," the last of which was remixed from the original version that appeared on the Amazon Beach release.
 Sonny Keyes co-wrote "A Way You'll Never Be" with Mister Zero.

 A reunion of the original lineup of The Kings occurred in the winter of 2001 with Max Styles and Sonny Keyes joining their old mates for Alan Frew's (Glass Tiger) children's benefit concert for Camp Trillium in Toronto.
 They played the benefit concert again in 2002.

 In late 2005, The Kings had a full length reunion concert in Toronto which was filmed for inclusion in the DVD documentary being assembled by Mister Zero.
 The first part of this film to be seen is the video for "This Beat Goes On" and "Switchin' to Glide," released in October 2006.

 Another focus for The Kings was to put as many songs as possible on iTunes, thus having the catalog available worldwide instantly.
 The album The Kings Anthology One is the latest addition, 12 songs from different eras including never before heard songs from the band's WhistleKing days.

 The Kings continue to play live shows across southern Ontario and, from time to time, the northern United States.
 They released a documentary about their career, more specifically about "This Beat Goes On / Switchin' to Glide" on YouTube in November, 2017.

 In popular culture

-In 2017, Milwaukee sports radio station 105.7 FM The Fan began using "Switching to Glide" for the Milwaukee Baseball Post Game Show.
+In 2017, Milwaukee sports radio station 105.7 FM The Fan began using "Switchin' to Glide" for the Milwaukee Baseball Post Game Show.
 Host Tim Allen began playing the song starting in May when the Brewers got off to a hot start.
 After every win Allen played the chorus of "This Beat Goes On" as the team's unofficial anthem.

 In 2020, American band the Cherry Poppin' Daddies released a cover of "Switchin' to Glide" as a standalone single, accompanied by a music video.